Provat-Naga/Quiz-App-using-JavafX/README.md

 Launch the App:

-To launch the app, extract the QuizApp.zip file and open it with intellij idea IDE then go to: QuizApp \ src \ main \ java \ javafx_app \ quizapp \StartApp.java and run this “StartApp.java” file.
+To launch the app, open it with intellij idea IDE then go to: QuizApp \ src \ main \ java \ javafx_app \ quizapp \StartApp.java and run this “StartApp.java” file.